Jupi007/yaru-qt/README.md

 adwaita-qt
 ==========

-A native style to bend Qt5 applications to look like they belong into GNOME Shell.
+A native style to bend Qt5 applications to look like they belong into Ubuntu.

 ![Widget Factory](data/screenshots/widgets.png)